Sexual Assault Awareness Month – History, Involvement, & Resources

 April is Sexual Assault Awareness Month

-In 2005, the campaign made a major pivot from awareness and services for victims, to focusing many of its efforts on prevention.
+In 2005, the campaign made a major pivot from awareness and services for survivors to focusing many of its efforts on prevention.
 While Sexual Assault Awareness Month has been recognized for the last 18 years, Barack Obama proclaimed April as the official SAAM in 2009.

 While use of the term “Me Too,” acknowledging survivors of sexual assault, was first officially coined in 2006, it was nearly a decade before it received national attention.
 As survivors are supported, empowered, and encouraged to share their truth, more and more instances of sexual assault are coming to light, touching every industry and landscape, from college campuses and schools, apartment complexes, and medical treatment, to film making, politics, and the judicial system.
 Through the #MeToo movement, we are finally realizing that sexual assault is a national epidemic that must be stopped.

 1. Take the pledge.
 Vow to: